 Dr. Wang currently serves as adjunct assistant professor in the Department of Chemical and Biological Engineering, as well as associate scientist at the Ames National Laboratory of Department of Energy at Iowa State University.
 He got his Ph.D. in Chemical and Petroleum Engineering from University of Kansas in 2010.
 He obtained another Ph.D. in Environmental Science and Engineering from Wuhan University in 2007.
 Before he joined Iowa State University in 2012, he has worked as Jorge Heller Postdoctoral Fellow in Professor Robert Langer’s Lab at Harvard-MIT Division of Health Sciences and Technology of MIT and Harvard Medical School.
 Dr. Wang has worked as engineer in a chemical company and a pharmaceutical company before.

 Dr. Wang’s areas of interest include Biomaterials, Intestinal Tissue Engineering, Nanotechnology, and Drug Delivery.
 In Iowa State University, Dr. Wang BINDs his research in these areas to produce innovative solutions and products for improving human health.
-Specifically, the current research in the Wang Laboratory focuses on intestinal engineering based on intestinal stem cells, biomaterials mediated stem cells reprogramming, and cell-mediated drug delivery.
+Specifically, the current research in the Wang Laboratory focuses on intestinal tissue engineering based on intestinal stem cells, biomaterials mediated stem cells reprogramming, and cell-mediated drug delivery.
 The intestinal stem cells can contribute to the diagnosis，treatment, and prevention of gastrointestinal tract related diseases, such as antimicrobial resistance, inflammatory bowel disease, diabetes, obesity, intestinal infection, and colorectal cancer.
 Moreover, discovery of substrates, pathways and growth factors involved in the differentiation of intestinal stem cells into specific lineages is expected to contribute significantly to the clinical protocols.
 The multidisciplinary research background enables Wang Lab to accomplish these goals.
 The ongoing projects include investigation of ex vivo culture systems of intestinal stem cells, development of new administration systems of intestinal stem cells, intestinal stem cells reprogramming, and oral drug delivery systems targeting to intestinal mucosa.
 Dr. Wang has successfully administered the projects, collaborated with other researchers, and produced several peer-reviewed publications from each project as documented in the peer reviewed journals.
-He has 71 peer-reviewed manuscripts in scientific journals, including Advanced Materials, Advanced Drug Delivery Reviews, Biomaterials, Biotechnology Advances, Nanoscale, and Journal of Controlled Release.
-Importantly, 49 articles and books have been published since he joined Iowa State University.
+He has 72 peer-reviewed manuscripts in scientific journals, including Advanced Materials, Advanced Drug Delivery Reviews, Biomaterials, Biotechnology Advances, Nanoscale, and Journal of Controlled Release.
 Notably, Dr. Wang is the corresponding senior author or first author in 53 of these papers.
-He has 12 invited scientific lectures and presentations from different research institutes.
-He has 11 contributed lectures and presentations at premier meetings of professional societies, including the Controlled Release Society, the American Association of Pharmaceutical Scientists, and the Society for Biomaterials.
-Moreover, 15 peer-reviewed conferences proceedings or abstracts have been accepted for poster presentations.
+He has 23 contributed lectures and presentations at different research institutes and premier meetings of professional societies, including the Controlled Release Society, the American Association of Pharmaceutical Scientists, and the Society for Biomaterials.
+Moreover, 13 peer-reviewed conferences proceedings or abstracts have been accepted for poster presentations.
 Dr. Wang has 6 awards from scientific societies and professional organizations.
-His inventions have led to a series of patents in the U.S. and China.
+His inventions have led to a series of patents.
 Dr. Wang’s work has been frequently recognized and cited by other researchers from around the world.
-His personal H-index is 35, I10-index is 52, and the total citation is over 3,200 (Google Scholar).
+His personal H-index is 37, and the total citation is over 3,500 (Google Scholar).